braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/non_native/user_data_migration.md

 ## Update historical information on users subscription states

-If you have any historical information about your user’s [subscription states][subscriptionstate] for your various messaging channels, please be sure to update this information in Braze.
+If you have any historical information about your user’s [subscription states][subscriptionstate] for your various messaging channels, be sure to update this information in Braze.

 ## Example migration steps